Event: UNOH 200 presented by Ohio Logistics (Race 17 of 23), 200 Laps – 55/55/90; 100.6 Miles

 What You Need to Know

-How does your experience at short tracks help prepare you for this weekend?
+How does last year’s experience at Bristol help you this year?

 KBM Notes of Interest